-The hardware designs were compared to an optimized double precision C++ software program (compiled using the gcc -O2 optimization flag), running on a singlecore Pentium Xeon 3.4GHZ processor with 3GB RAM.
 All hardware designs are written in Verilog and synthesized using Xilinx ISE 9.2.
-All hardware results were validated on a Xilinx ML506 Evaluation Platform, which contains a Virtex 5 SX50T -1 speed grade chip.
+The hardware results were validated on a Xilinx ML506 Evaluation Platform, with a Virtex 5 SX50T -1 speed grade chip.
 The performance results in this paper are extrapolated to a faster -3 chip.
-To obtain the -3 speed grade performance values, the designs were placed and routed on a -3 speed grad chip and the execution times obtained on a -1 speed grade were multiplied by $\left(\frac{\text{Frequency -1 Speed Grade}}{\text{Frequency -3 Speed Grade}}\right)$.
+To obtain the -3 speed grade performance values, the designs were placed and routed on a -3 speed grad chip and the execution times obtained on a -1 speed grade were multiplied by $\left(\frac{\text{Frequency -1 Speed Grade}}{\text{Frequency -3 Speed Grade}}\right)$ .

 To obtain performance and accuracy measurements each benchmark was run 100 times, each time with a different GRNG seed, for 100,000 MC paths on all designs.
+100,000 MC paths provided a Standard Deviation below 0.1% across different GRNG seeds.
 The software and hardware results obtained with the same GRNG seed were compared.
 For accuracy measurements the final results were rounded up to a nearest cent, considering cents as the smallest meaningful entity.
 This allowed the hardware double-precision floating point to match the processor double precision, despite the Pentium Xeon processor using 80-bit Floating-Point registers.